omahs/hackathons/README.md

 There are plenty of reasons to participate:

 -   Networking/making friends
--   Test and level-up your skills
+-   Test and level up your skills
 -   Exposure to new technology, tools, and problem areas
 -   Receive mentorship
 -   Adding to your CV